Shane Gibson (politician)

-David Shane Gibson (born September 7, 1961) is former Member of Parliament and former Cabinet Minister of Immigration, Labour and Training of the Commonwealth of The Bahamas.
+David Shane Gibson (born September 7, 1961) is a Bahamian politician who is a former Member of Parliament and former Cabinet Minister.
 He is the son of Bahamian entertainer "King" Eric Gibson.

 Early career

 Gibson began work at the Bahamas Telecommunications Company in June 1984.
 He served as the treasurer of the Bahamas Communications and Public Officers Union from 1991 to 1997, and was the union president from 1997 to 2002.